Jinggyu/Audio_Preservation_and_Restoration/README.md

-- This is a work sample of an audio preservation and restoration project I've done.
-Audio samples are available in the folder.
-Due to GitHub's file size limitations, only compressed (MP3) versions are included.
+- This is a work sample of a record preservation and restoration project I completed.
+The audio files are available in the folder.
+Due to GitHub's file size limitations, only compressed MP3 versions are included.
 - Audio files without the RX_ prefix are the original digitized versions.
 Files with the RX_ prefix are the restored versions.
 - The following texts document all the Metadata and processing steps regarding the vinyl recording digitization and restoration.